Awesome Ways to See the Glaciers in New Zealand

 4. Hike Below a Glacier

 Walking tracks can take you up glacier valleys leading to the huge ice formation that created the valley!
-One example is the Pakihi Walk on Franz and Mt Fox Route.
-For more walks along glacier valleys to the glaciers’ terminal face, take a look at Glacier Country – Guide for Backpackers.
+A couple of examples are the Pakihi Walk on Franz and Mt Fox Route.
+For more walks along glacier valleys to the glaciers’ terminal face, take a look at the 10 Best Walks in Franz Josef.

 5. Fly Above a Glacier